 Features of Scandinavian Interior Design

-Here are some of the more broad features you should integrate into your interior to create a modern Scandinavian home:
+Here are some of the more broad features you should consider when working Scandinavian style into your home.

 As you may expect, simple decor is suggested to achieve the Scandinavian look.
+Often times you will find decor to feature natural materials, neutral colors, and occasionally a pop of color (typically blue or green).
 Once again, you can play around with this and use decor that is still in line with your style.